boson-ai/RPBench-Auto/README.md

 ```

 ## How to contribute
-After running all commands above, you can add your model to the leaderboard by creating a pull request with the updated leaderboard, plus the .jsonl files in `/results/character` and `/results/scene`.
-The leaderboard will be updated automatically.
+After running all commands above, you can add your model to the leaderboard by creating a pull request with the updated leaderboard files, `leaderboard.csv` and `leaderboard_for_display.csv`, plus the .jsonl files in `/results/character` and `/results/scene`.
+The leaderboard will be updated automatically when the PR is merged.

 ## Acknowledgements
 This benchmark is heavily inspired by [ArenaHard](https://github.com/lm-sys/arena-hard-auto) and [AlpacaEval](https://tatsu-lab.github.io/alpaca_eval/).
 Some code implementations are borrowed from these repositories.